 During even a moderate rain this barrel fills up fast – so fast that I had to add another barrel!

-I mentioned in my post 6 Ways to Save Money in your Garden some of the benefits of using rainwater to water your plants.
+I mentioned in my post Vegetable Gardening On A Budget: 21 Ways To Save Money When Growing Food some of the benefits of using rainwater to water your plants.
 That is the main reason I collect rainwater.

 But why take up the room inside a greenhouse when the barrel could instead be outside?